As an industry, we have an opportunity to improve our efficiency, reputation, legacy and environmental impact through sustainable practices.

 IAEE is partnering with the Events Industry Council to raise awareness and promote more sustainable exhibitions and reduce the carbon footprint of our industry.

-IAEE, in collaboration with the Green Meeting Industry Council, an initiative of the Events Industry Council, recommends the following guiding principles for sustainable exhibitions:
+IAEE, in collaboration with the Centre for Sustainability and Social Impact, an initiative of the Events Industry Council, recommends the following guiding principles for sustainable exhibitions:

 Minimize carbon emissions with a sustainable freight, shipping and transportation strategy.